isabella232/dynamic-media-classic.en-1/help/testing-assets-making-them-public.md

 * Web-to-print
 * Adobe Dynamic Media Classic Info or eCatalog search

+>[!IMPORTANT]
+>
+>Support for new or existing UGC vector image assets in Adobe Dynamic Media Classic will end on September 30, 2021.

 ## Test the Secure Testing service {#testing-the-secure-testing-service}

 Test the Secure Testing service so you ensure that it works as expected.